-Learn how to fake crystal and glass effects using shader tricks - no ray tracing needed.
-Covered in detail in Chapter 4 of the Godot Shaders Bible.
-Get the book early at a discount!
+Learn how to fake crystal and glass effects using shader tricks, no ray tracing needed.
+Covered in detail in Chapter 4 of the Godot Shaders Bible!

 When it comes to rendering convincing crystal or glass surfaces, most developers immediately think of ray tracing, and for good reason.
 Ray tracing allows us to simulate light bouncing and refracting through translucent materials with stunning realism.
 However, this technique comes at a high computational cost and is still impractical for most mobile devices and lightweight games.
 That said, it’s only a matter of time before such effects become mainstream, even on entry-level GPUs.